Home Entrepreneurship The Dark Side of Entrepreneurship

 • Money Issues Are Real:

-From loving the 1st of every month as an employee to hating the same date as an entrepreneur, you will witness a significant transformation.
+You will witness a significant transformation from loving the 1st of every month as an employee to hating the same date as an entrepreneur.

 Money issues can get to you.

-Ultimately, your Salary cycle would always be ahead of the payment cycle.
-In dire need of staying afloat, you will dig into your savings.
-Take loans at exuberant rates (heard of loan sharks?).
+Ultimately, your salary cycle will always be ahead of the payment cycle.
+In dire need of staying afloat, you will dig into your savings and take loans at exuberant rates (have you heard of loan sharks?).

 And all this for – what?